Student Perspectives: USC’s Native American Student Assembly

 Hau, Mitakupi Wanbli Wiyuski emaciyapi ksto.

 At USC, I found my community with NASA!
-The Native American Student Assembly is a space on campus for undergraduate and graduate Native identifying students.
-NASA offers support through uplifting events and encouraging Native students with their academic pursuits at USC.
+The Native American Student Assembly is a space on campus for all undergraduate and graduate students interested or identifying with Native American culture.
+NASA offers support through uplifting events and encouraging students with their academic pursuits at USC.
 There is, also, continuous support through Native faculty, staff, and alumni.
-This cultural group is a space where students go to build connections, get involved with the surrounding Native community, and ultimately find their community at USC.
+This cultural group is a space where students go to build connections, get involved with the surrounding Native community, and ultimately find community at USC.
 Each year, NASA continues to grow and progress at USC.

 Most of this community building takes place during NASA’s bi-monthly general body meetings (GBM) or in the Native American and Pasifika Islander Lounge (NAPL), which is located on the 4th floor of the Student Union.
 The lounge is very welcoming and is a space where students go to study, chat with friends, or simply relax from the busy lifestyle that can come with college.
 Along with NAPL, there are multiple cultural centers and lounges which gives students the opportunity to connect with multiple communities on campus.